ShauryaParmar2102/Inventory-Management-System-Frontend/README.md

 This project was completed as a learning project to practice working with both the **frontend and backend** of a modern web application.

+---

+## 📦 About the App

-The system allows users to manage products, stock, sellers, purchases and sales through an inventory dashboard.
+The **Inventory Management System** is a full-stack web application designed to help manage inventory, stock and sales through one dashboard.

+Users can manage products, categories, brands and sellers, add stock, record purchases and sales, and view sales reports and revenue statistics.

+The application connects a **React and TypeScript frontend** to a **Node.js and Express backend**, with **MongoDB** used to store users, products, inventory and sales data.

+It is designed as an **internal inventory management dashboard** rather than a customer-facing online store.

 ---